* Dollar retreats from gains against euro and yen

 U.S. Treasuries prices advanced and German Bund futures

 jumped the most in six weeks as the U.S. data raised worries

 about the economy and underscored the lack of price pressures.

 The benchmark 10-year U.S. Treasury note was up

-Brent oil futures fell below $104 a barrel, with the soft
+Oil prices rose but Brent oil futures remained below $104 a

-U.S. economic data adding to a bearish outlook on demand.
+barrel as the soft U.S. economic data added to a bearish outlook